Ratsch0k/blog/src/content/posts/tile-location-report-impersonation/index.md

 It is recommended to validate the user's session and reject the request if the session cookie is missing, invalid, or doesn't belong to the specified client UUID.
 If unauthenticated location reports should be possible, it is recommended to remove the client UUID from the request URL.
 However, these would only fix the impersonation issue.
-Fixing the issue of fake location reports requires changes to the entire _Community Find_ feature.
+Fixing the issue of fake location reports requires changes to the entire _Community Find_ network.

 # Timeline

-- 2024-03-13: Contacting Life 360's security contact through responsibledisclosure@life360.com
+- 2024-03-13: Contacted Life 360's security contact through responsibledisclosure@life360.com
-- 2024-05-21: Contacting Tile's support asking for a status update
+- 2024-05-21: Contacted Tile's support asking for a status update